limegimlet/covid_dataviz/index.md

 # Covid-19: Where France is now<sup>*</sup>
 {:.no_toc}

-<blockquote><b>UPDATE</b>: Since midnight Oct 23 2020, <b>54 departments are under curfew from 21h to 06h</b>, shown on the Alert map below.</blockquote>
+<blockquote><b>UPDATE</b>: Since midnight Oct 23 2020, <b>54 departments are under curfew from 21h to 06h</b>, shown on the Alert map further down.</blockquote>

-But before you look at yet another curfew map, let's look at _why_ so many of us are under curfew.
+Before you look at yet another curfew map, please look at _why_ so many of us are under curfew.

 ## ICUs are hurting
 {:.no_toc}

 ICU saturation is normally measured by region since hospitals are managed at the regional level, allowing for inter-region transfers of patients.

-The hope for the 2nd wave was to keep hospitals open for non-Covid patients, which  is why the upper limit is 60.
+The hope for the 2nd wave was to keep hospitals open for non-Covid patients, which  is why the upper limit is 60%.

-As of Oct 23 Auvergne-Rhône-Alpes & Ile-de-France are at 71% & 63% capacity.
+As of Oct 23 Auvergne-Rhône-Alpes & Ile-de-France are at 71% & 63% capacity, with [elective surgery already being postponed in IdF](https://www.liberation.fr/france/2020/10/08/le-covid-chamboule-de-nouveau-les-hopitaux-franciliens_1801793){:target="_blank"}.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/rea_pct_region.html" height="600" width="100%"></iframe>
 {% endraw %}